siptrunk/GDAX-Trading-Bot/README.md

 ### The seed

 The seed is the amount of each coin that the program will trade continuously to earn bitcoins.
 The greater the seed, the greater the benefit.
-The seed values must be set in the program variables SEED_LTC_AMOUNT and SEED_ETH_AMOUNT.
+The seed values must be set in the program variables SEED_DASH_AMOUNT and SEED_ETH_AMOUNT.

 You should be able to buy at least 10 seeds of each coin with your initial bitcoin balance.
 The more seeds you can buy, the easier it will be to recover from a losing streak.

 Example:

-- Your seeds are set as 1 ltc and 1 eth (default settings)
+- Your seeds are set as 1 DASH and 1 ETH (default settings)
-- The price of litecoin is 0.01 btc and the price of ethereum is 0.02 btc
+- The price of Dash is 0.01 BTC and the price of Ethereum is 0.02 BTC
 - You should be able to buy 10 seeds of each coin with your initial bitcoin balance
-- Your minimum bitcoin balance should be: (0.01 + 0.02) * 10 = 0.3 btc
+- Your minimum bitcoin balance should be: (0.01 + 0.02) * 10 = 0.3 BTC

 ## Quick guide